Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Abstract

 \section{Abstract}

-Reinforcement Learning with Verifiable Rewards (RLVR) has demonstrated great potential in enhancing the reasoning capabilities of large language models (LLMs), achieving remarkable progress in domains such as mathematics and programming where standard answers are available \cite{DBLP:journals/corr/abs-2505-21493,DBLP:journals/corr/abs-2506-18254}.
-However, for open-ended tasks lacking ground-truth solutions (e.g., creative writing and instruction following), existing studies typically regard them as “non-reasoning” scenarios \cite{DBLP:journals/corr/abs-2507-00432}, thereby overlooking the latent value of reasoning capabilities.
-This raises a key question: \textit{Can strengthening reasoning improve performance in open-ended tasks?} To address this, we explore the transfer of the RLVR paradigm to the open domain.
-Yet, since RLVR fundamentally relies on verifiers that presuppose the existence of standard answers, it cannot be directly applied to open-ended tasks.
-To overcome this challenge, we introduce \textbf{V}erifiable \textbf{M}ultiple-Choice \textbf{R}eformulation (VMR), a novel training strategy that restructures open-ended data into verifiable multiple-choice formats, enabling effective training even in the absence of explicit ground truth.
+Reinforcement Learning with Verifiable Rewards (RLVR) has demonstrated great potential in enhancing the reasoning capabilities of large language models (LLMs).
+However, its success has thus far been largely confined to the mathematical and programming domains with clear and automatically checkable outcomes.
+Reinforcement learning on open-ended tasks (e.g., creative writing and subjective Q\&A) continues to rely on reward models due to the absence of verifiable solutions.
+This raises a key question: \textit{how can we extend RLVR to strengthen reasoning in open-ended tasks regardless of the absence of the unambiguous ground truth?} To overcome this challenge, we introduce \textbf{V}erifiable \textbf{M}ultiple-Choice \textbf{R}eformulation for Reinforcement Learning from Verifiable Rewards (\textbf{VMR-RLVR}), a novel training strategy that restructures open-ended data into verifiable multiple-choice formats, enabling effective training even in the absence of explicit ground truth.
 Experimental results on multiple benchmarks validate the effectiveness of our method in improving LLM performance on open-ended tasks.
-Notably, across eight open-ended benchmarks, our VMR-based training delivers an average gain of 5.99 points over the baseline.
+Notably, across seven open-ended benchmarks, our VMR-RLVR training delivers an average gain of 3.29 points over the RL with reward model.
 Code will be released upon acceptance to facilitate reproducibility.